11143674_927139000691825_3985739024305941788_oThe Fabled Sea of Cortez

 The Spanish conquistadors named this region “Bahia de las Palmas” (Bay of the Palms) for its tranquil waters and lush surroundings.

-Modern day explorers are drawn to three resort hotels that offer you a tropical fishing adventure beyond compare.
+Modern day explorers are drawn to two resort hotels that offer you a tropical fishing adventure beyond compare.
 The Bay of the Palms is at the very heart of the world’s highest catch-rate zone for striped marlin, and is likewise famous for blue and black marlin, Pacific sailfish, roosterfish, tuna, dorado, and wahoo, as well as dozens of other gamefish species.